deepjyoti30/Shusic/README.md

 # Shusic
-A Script Which Shuffles Music.
+A Simple Script Which Shuffles Music.
 ## Requirements
 Python Should Be Preinstalled.
 ## Note